Boris Chernyshov: State Duma of the Russian Federation

 In 2016, Chernyshov was elected as a deputy in the State Duma, the lower house of the Federal Assembly of Russia.
 He is a representative for the Orekhovo–Borisovo constituency in Moscow.
 His first day in office was September 18, 2016.
 He is also the Deputy Chairman of the Committee on Education and Science.

 Chernyshov drafted two bills in November 2016 to regulate electronic cigarettes.
 He proposed banning sales to minors, prohibiting vaping in certain public areas such as parks, and creating regulations to avoid harmful ingredients.

 In November 2016, Chernyshov and fellow LDPR deputy Vasily Vlasov prepared a bill to lower the voting age in Russia from 18 to 16.
 This has been a policy of the LDPR since 2014, reflecting the popularity of the party among young people.
 However, the bill was swiftly rejected by the Russian government.

-Following this, Chernyshov and Vlasov advanced the idea of lowering the minimum age of LDPR membership to 16 years.
-Chernyshov suggested that membership of the LDPR by young people might motivate other family members and friends to also join the party.
+In January 2017, Boris Chernyshov introduced a bill to the State Duma proposing changes to the system of final state assessment in education.
+The initiative included allowing male applicants with secondary vocational education to enroll in teacher training universities without entrance examinations, with the stated aim of increasing the number of male teachers in schools.

+In June 2023, Boris Chernyshov introduced a draft law titled “On Fair Pricing” to the State Duma.
+The bill proposed amendments to Article 10 of the Law of the Russian Federation “On Protection of Consumer Rights”, requiring retailers to display the price per kilogram or per liter on product labels.
+The bill was rejected by the State Duma in November 2023.

+Boris Chernyshov is a co-author of a draft law titled “On the Zero First Job”, which proposes recognizing internships as official work experience.

+Russia–United States relations

+In March 2026, Boris Chernyshov, as part of a delegation from the State Duma, visited the United States at the invitation of U.S. Congresswoman Anna Paulina Luna.
+The parties discussed issues of international security and economic cooperation.
+Chernyshov described the opening of dialogue with the United States Congress as “promising”.
+According to Reuters, the visit marked the first trip by Russian lawmakers to the United States in several years following the breakdown in relations after the war in Ukraine.